MD-CWI/afivo-streamer/documentation/installation.md

     $ cd afivo
     $ make

+With `make -j 4` the build is done in parallel, using four processors.
 If you want to compile with runtime checks (useful for debugging) and profiling options, then do:

     $ make clean